 10. Keep your feedback balanced

 Mixing positive and corrective feedback can make constructive criticism easier for people to accept.
-A technique that can help with this is to consider the feedback from the recipient's perspective.
+A technique that helps with this is to consider the feedback from the recipient's perspective.
 Recognising success can be a powerful motivator, as can hearing specific things to improve, but they're often most effective when used together.

 11. Make feedback a conversation

 Active listening can help feedback to make more of an impact.
 As you give feedback, you can allow time for the person to ask any questions they may have.
-When people have opportunities to explain or talk about their performance, they may feel more involved and can take responsibility for their actions and successes.
+When people have opportunities to explain or talk about their performance, they may feel more involved and willing to take responsibility for their actions and successes.
 For example: